NoLife2004/SantaiApp/README.md

 ├── node_modules/      # Dependencies
 ├── pages/             # UI components
 │   └── Home.js        # Main screen with to-do list functionality
+│   └── Task.js        # Main screen with add a task functionality
 ├── App.js             # Main entry point of the application
 ├── app.json           # Configuration file for the app
 ├── index.js           # Entry point where the app is rendered